NoitaDiscordRelay/NoitaDiscordRelay/README.md

 ## Running
 Once you've got everything installed, built, and configured.
 You should simply be able to double click your `start.bat` file and it will launch to bot.
 The final step is to configure your hosts file as described on the https://ndr.thcgaming.co.uk/ page.
 However, instead of using `157.245.29.152`, you will need to use `127.0.0.1`

+## Invite your bot
+Now your bot is running, you simply have to invite it to your server.
+To do this you can use the https://discordapi.com/permissions.html calculator - you'll need to provide it your bot's Client ID and it will provide a link you can visit to invite your bot.

+### What permissions?
+Honestly, I don't recall exactly what permissions NDR requires - it will at the very very very least require "Send Messages" and "Add Reactions", although may require more.
+If you trust the code enough, you can simply give it the "Administrator" permission and move on with your life :D

 ## Licence
 The MIT License (MIT)